AndyFul/ConfigureDefender/README.md

 https://github.com/AndyFul/ConfigureDefender/blob/master/What_is_new%20(ver.%203.0.1.1).txt

 ## Overview
-ConfigureDefender is a small utility for configuring Windows 10 built-in Defender Anti-Virus settings.
+ConfigureDefender is a small utility for configuring Windows 10/11 (and Windows Server) built-in Defender Anti-Virus settings.
 It is a part of Hard_Configurator project (including source files), but it can be used as a standalone application (portable).
-In June 2020 the executables were additionally signed with new certificate valid until June 2021.

 #### ConfigureDefender sources
 https://github.com/AndyFul/Hard_Configurator/tree/master/src/